-Just ten kilometers southwest of Erfurt stands Schloss Molsdorf, one of the finest Rococo palaces in Thuringia.
-Built by Count von Gotter between 1736 and 1745 and thoroughly restored, it's now a museum that's open to the public.
+Just ten kilometers southwest of Erfurt, the moated Molsdorf Palace and Park (Schloss Molsdorf) is one of the finest Rococo palaces in Thuringia.
+Built by Count von Gotter as a summer palace between 1736 and 1745 and thoroughly restored, it's now a museum open to the public.

 Address: Schloßplatz 6, 99094 Erfurt

-About 90 kilometers south of Erfurt, the former ducal capital of Coburg lies on the southern slopes of the Thuringian Forest, on the river Itz, a tributary of the Main.
+Located about 90 kilometers south of Erfurt, the former ducal capital of Coburg lies on the southern slopes of the Thuringian Forest on the river Itz, a tributary of the Main.
 Looming over the city, Coburg Fortress (Veste Coburg) is one of the largest castles in Germany, dating mainly from the 16th century and restored in the 19th and 20th centuries.
-The art collections in the Luther rooms here feature displays of old glass, porcelain, and decorated earthenware.
-Extending up the hill to the Coburg Castle lies the beautiful Hofgarten (Court Garden) with many important monuments and the mausoleum of the Dukes.
+The art collections in the Luther rooms here feature impressive displays of old glass, porcelain, and decorated earthenware.
+Extending up the hill to the castle lies the beautiful Hofgarten (Court Garden) with many important monuments and the mausoleum of the Dukes.

 Highlights include the finely-crafted wall and ceiling stucco work; the sumptuous Neoclassical Marble Hall dating from 1907; Holy Trinity Castle Church; and the "Hessensaal" in the roof area of the staircase tower, now home to the elegant museum café.
-Honoring the famous musicians who were former palace guests are the Max Reger music school and archives with autographed scores and a collection of historical instruments and the Johannes Brahms concert hall.
+Honoring the famous musicians who were former palace guests are the Max Reger music school and archives with autographed scores and a collection of historical instruments, and the Johannes Brahms concert hall.
 The palace is also home to the Meiningen Museums and the Thuringian State Archives.

 Address: Meiningen Museum, Schlossplatz 1, 98617 Meiningen